Training is about 8 weeks long and is split between two phases. The itinerary is as follows:

 Trainers must have at least 1yr of driving experience and 90,000 miles with no major accidents and a good safety record.

-The company paid training program at Stevens Transport appears to be an extremely good program.
+The company paid CDL training program at Stevens Transport appears to be a very good program.
 It is well structured with checkpoints during your training to be certain you are learning correctly and are being prepared for a successful career.
 You are also allowed to change trainers at any time for any reasons which is a rare benefit.

 After training, you will receive a pay increase at 6 months, another at 9 months, and finally at 1 year.
 From there, you will receive a pay increase each year up to $0.405 per mile.